cokia/node-pastesh/README.md

 ## API

-### `pastesh.create(message: string, apiEndpoint?: string): Promise<string>`
+### `pastesh.create(message: string, apiEndpoint?: string, subject?: string): Promise<string>`

 Creates a new paste with the given message.

 - `message` (string): The content to be pasted.
 - `apiEndpoint` (string, optional): The API endpoint to upload the paste.
 Defaults to `https://paste.sh`.
+- `subject` (string, optional): The Title to be uploaded contents.

 Returns a promise that resolves to the URL of the created paste.

 ## Contributing

-We are working on implementing this without relying on the `openssl` command, using only the native Node.js `crypto` package.
-If you can help with this task, please feel free to open an issue or submit a pull request.
+please feel free to open an issue or submit a pull request.

 ## License